 - blood pressure and weight, waist and hip circumference were measured by study personnel

-- Lipid profile and blood glucose was assessed using fasted blood draws
+- Lipid profile and blood glucose was assessed using fasting blood draws

 - Body fat distribution was assessed using DEXA.